AOP-PHP/AOP/doc/Contents/chapter2.md

 *    launch advices before the execution of a given function, without interrupting anything
 *    launch advices before the execution of a given function, and to interrupt its execution while raising an exception
-*    launch advices before the execution of a givein function, and to update the targeted function's arguments #CHECK
+*    launch advices before the execution of a given function, and to update the targeted function's arguments #CHECK

 ### A simple advice execution ###